prakashhere/portfolio/README.md

 ## HomePage

 My portfolio website's homepage is the gateway to access entire website.
-Here you can get a dire link to download my resume.
-You can navigate to all the sections of the website using homepage.
+Here you can get a direct link to download my resume.
+You can navigate to all the sections of the website using the homepage.

 ## About Me